RobinPaulKoch/Data-Descent/README.md

 # Data-Descent
-For now this repository holds supportive scripts and functions for a front-end dashboard which shows data dependencies.
+A example app in Python Dash is in development.
+For now this project just hosts auxiliary functions that can be used when working with nodes and edges when using Cytoscape networks to visualize data lineage.